hexathos/check_cve/README.md

 `/usr/lib/nagios/plugins/hx_check_cve -f`
 and you will also get how many CVEs are already fixed.

+# Skipping obsulete CVEs?
+By adding `--no-obsolete` or `-o` to the call, debsecan will run with "--no-obsolete" param and ignoring obsolete CVEs.
+Please refer to `man debsecan` for that parameter.

+Example call:
+`/usr/lib/nagios/plugins/hx_check_cve -f -o`

 # Requirements
 hx_check_cve requires lsb-release and debsecan.
 You can install those by running `apt install lsb-release debsecan`